Every now and then I put content on my “professional” blog that I think “normal” folks might enjoy.

 How has culture changed on the ground?

 We can see these shifts brought to life in the day to day culture of youth.
 For example, in the U.S. “bling” is no longer in the youth lexicon as a fashion-forward ideal of showing off financial success (or aspiration) through flashy brands and expensive shiny things.
+Now youth people talk about trading on forex as a financial succes, and train to trade on foreign exchange.

 Rather, a mindset of financial pragmatism favors fast-fashion from lower-cost retail and less focus on standing out from the crowd.
 Young adults aren’t flocking to expensive badge brand vehicles, either.
 Instead they look for life-stage appropriate rides that are both affordable and approachable.